 It’s easy to drink enough brews on a camping trip to warrant a trip to the nearest recycling center.
 But why not make something more useful from the aluminum?

-Emptied beer (and soda) cans are a DIY treasure and can be made into everything from a lightweight camping stove to their own mini BBQs to cook hot dogs.
+Emptied beer (and soda) cans are a DIY treasure and can be made into everything from a WiFi booster to a mini BBQ.
 Plus, some require more than just one can and we’re all for popping open as many as it takes to try these eight projects.
 Cheers!

 1. Boost your WiFi